About the course

 You can’t claim both a bursary and a scholarship - you can only claim one.

-Ideally you will have a good degree in mathematics.
+A UK honours degree or international equivalent, preferably 2:2 honours or above.
 However, there is a significant difference between school mathematics and the wide variety of topics which are studied in mathematics degrees.
 Therefore degrees with a significant mathematical element are also acceptable (for example, physics, engineering, chemistry, economics).

 All applicants must possess a grade C/ grade 4 in GCSE English and Maths (or equivalent).